lbonfiglio/FlexibleSUSY/README.md

-If you want to create dynamic model libraries (instead of static libraries, which is the default) you need to pass the --enable-shared-libs option to the configure script.
+If you want to create dynamic model libraries (instead of static libraries, which is the default) you need to pass the `--enable-shared-libs` option to the configure script.
 The file name extension for the shared libraries as well as the command to build them can be overwritten using the

     --with-shared-lib-ext=
     --with-shared-lib-cmd=

 parameters.
-For example, when Intel compilers should be used, replace `gcc' by `icc' or `icpc':
+For example, when Intel compilers should be used, replace `gcc` by `icc` or `icpc`:

-   $ ./configure --with-models=CMSSM,NMSSM \
+    ./configure --with-models=CMSSM,NMSSM \
        --enable-shared-libs \
        --with-shared-lib-ext=".so" \
        --with-shared-lib-cmd="gcc -shared -o"

 Important remark: